kennysmithed/oels2022/oels_practical_wk9.md

 }
 ```

 In particular, we now pass more complex information over to the PHP script (in `data_to_send`) - not just the filename and data, but also the directory to save in.
-The other stuff (the fetch command, the JSON stuff, etc) is the same as the old version you don't have to worry about those details.
+The other stuff (the fetch command, the JSON stuff, etc) is the same as the old version, and you don't have to worry about those details.

 Our `save_iterated_learning_data` function (which is the next bit in the code) then uses this new `save_data` function to save participant trial-by-trial data to the `participant_data` folder.
 But we'll also use the same `save_data` function to write final output languages to the `ready_for_iteration` folder too.